dougEfresh/fireblocks-sdk-rs/docs/WhitelistedInternalWalletsApi.md

 ## set_customer_ref_id_for_internal_wallet

 > set_customer_ref_id_for_internal_wallet(wallet_id, set_customer_ref_id_request, idempotency_key)
-Set an AML/KYT customer reference ID for an internal wallet
+Set an AML/KYT customer reference ID for internal wallet

 Sets an AML/KYT customer reference ID for the specific internal wallet.
-Internal Wallets are whitelisted wallets that belong to you outside of Fireblocks.    - You can see the balance of the Internal Wallet via Fireblocks   - You cannot initiate transactions from Internal Wallets through Fireblocks
+Internal Wallets are whitelisted wallets that belong to you outside of Fireblocks.    - You can see the balance of the Internal Wallet via Fireblocks   - You cannot initiate transactions from Internal Wallets through Fireblocks    Learn more about Whitelisted Internal Addresses [here](https://developers.fireblocks.com/docs/whitelist-addresses#internal-wallets) </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor.

 ### Parameters